brian-jarvis/bry-blogs/acm/policy-templating-part2.md

 ## Enabling new capabilities with object-templates-raw
 A new capability was added to `ConfigurationPolicies` in RHACM 2.7.2 and 2.8; [objects-template-raw](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#raw-object-template-processing).
 This new feature allows you to use `if statements`, assign values to variables, and make use of ranges.

-All of the templating we have discussed to this point has been to return a string or a single value.  `object-templates-raw` supports advanced templating use-cases allowing a policy to generate YAML string representation.
+All of the templating we have discussed to this point has been to return a string or a single value. `object-templates-raw` supports advanced templating use-cases by allowing a policy to generate YAML string representation.

-In part-1 we looked at setting the default value for the number of replicas on the `IngressController` based on the number of infra nodes found.
+Continuing the example from part one we looked at setting the default value for the number of replicas on the `IngressController` based on the number of infra nodes found.
 But we did not configure the nodeSelector or tolerations to support running on the infra nodes.
-Lets take a look at how using raw templates allows us to fully solve this.
+Let's take a look at how using raw templates allows us to fully solve this.
 ~~~
 apiVersion: policy.open-cluster-management.io/v1
 kind: ConfigurationPolicy